 Housing Task Force

-O'Malley laid out what Wayne County hopes to get from the study, including the number of housing units that need to be developed to meet current and future needs of the county to aid in stabilizing housing prices and ensuring appropriate housing for all.
-The goal of the study would be to identify housing needs at each level of the Average Median Income.
+The Wayne Tomorrow!
+Housing Task Force completed the Act 137 Plan, which funded an updated Housing Assessment.
+Through the study Wayne County hopes to determine the number of housing units that need to be developed to meet current and future needs of the county to aid in stabilizing housing prices and ensuring appropriate housing for all.
+The goal of the study is to identify housing needs at each level of the Average Median Income.

 Ultimately from the study, housing officials would acquire a strategic plan that outlines how to best accomplish this goal including funding strategies, This plan would provide the data-driven information that is needed to access grant funding.

 The last Housing Assessment was completed in 2004, and the data and recommendations are out of date.
 It also does not take into account how the current pandemic has affected the housing market in Wayne County.